nickcottrell/cardboard/README.md

 # Carnival
-This experience involved some basic game functionality that I customized.
-To make the experience more interesting, I added a timer and some more engaging elements like applause for a win and boos for a lose.
+This assignment started with a game experience that contained a few bugs that prevented some of the basic game play.
+Once I got the experience working, I went further to make the experience more interesting.
+I added a timer and some more engaging elements like applause for a win and boos for a lose.
+I also used carnival elements from the Unity Asset Store, added a daytime/sunset skybox, and re-lit and re-baked the environment.

 ![Carnival](/Carnival/carnival.png)